Bounds of the Pinsker and Fannes Types on the Tsallis Relative Entropy: Introduction

 \section{Introduction}

-Physical systems involving long-range interactions, long-time memories, or fractal structures can hardly be treated within the traditional background of statistical physics.
+Physical systems with long-range interactions, long-time memories, or fractal structures can hardly be treated within the traditional background of statistical physics.
 The Tsallis entropies have been widely adopted in this direction \cite{gmt}.
 As a rule, stationary states of such systems are described by one-parametric extensions of the Zipf-Mandelbrot power-law distribution.
 Generalized entropies have also found use as alternate measures of an informational content.
-For instance, the entropic uncertainty principle has been expressed in terms of both the R\'{e}nyi \cite{zpv08} and the Tsallis entropies \cite{majer,rast104}.
-Studies of generalized entropies allow to fit some properties of the standard entropy.
-The connection between strong subadditivity of the von Neumann entropy and the Wigner-Yanase-Dyson conjecture is a remarkable example (see \cite{nielsen,wehrl} and references therein).
+For instance, the entropic uncertainty principle has been expressed in terms of both the Tsallis \cite{majer,rast104} and R\'{e}nyi entropies \cite{rastijtp,zpv08}.
+Studies of generalized entropies allow to treat properties of the standard entropy in more general setting.
+The connection between strong subadditivity of the von Neumann entropy and the Wigner-Yanase-Dyson conjecture is a remarkable example (see \cite{hmp10,JR10} and references therein).

 The relative entropy, or Kullback-Leibler divergence \cite{KL51}, is frequently used as a measure of statistical distinguishability.
 Csiszar's $f$-divergence \cite{ics67,ics08} and Petz's quasi-entropies \cite{petz86,petz10} are famous generalizations of the Kullback-Leibler measure to the classical and quantum cases, respectively.
-In both the classical and quantum regimes, properties of the relative entropy are the subject of active research.
-So, the development of a standard background to generalized entropies consists an important issue.
-In the present paper, we examine continuity properties of the Tsallis relative entropy.
-The obtained bounds are expressed in terms of the trace distance between two probability distributions or density operators.
-In this regard, our bounds characterize a continuity property in the sense of Fannes \cite{AE05}.
+In both the cases, properties of the relative entropy are the subject of active research.
+So, the development of a standard background to generalized entropies is an important issue.
+Lower bounds of the Pinsker type on the classical $f$-divergences were given by Csisz\'{a}r \cite{ics66}.
+In this paper, the function in which the variational distance is substituted is not explicit.
+Gilardoni presented explicit lower bounds on the classical $f$-divergences including the case of Tsallis' relative entropy \cite{ggil}.